 This clause covers required functionality for S-100 dataset management on the ECDIS to the extent that it affects the user experience and portrayal processing.

-Multiple product versions and portrayal
+Multiple Feature and Portrayal Catalogues

 The ECDIS must be able to persistently install for use multiple versions of the Feature and Portrayal Catalogues for S-100 products.
 Catalogue management is based on the version number of the Product Specification and Catalogues

-The available versions of all feature and portrayal catalogues must be available to the user.
+A list of the available versions of all installed feature and portrayal catalogues together with their versions must be available to the user on demand.

 See Appendix B for loading and ingest processes including SSE Codes relating to catalogues.

-Versioning of Product Specifications follow the same rules as S-100, which uses a three-part version number (Edition.Revision.Clarification).
+The versioning of Feature and Portrayal catalogues follows the same rules as S-100, which uses a three-part version number (Edition.Revision.Clarification).
 The significance of each component is summarised below:

 Edition: New Editions introduce significant changes, such as the ability to support new functions or applications; or the introduction of new constructs or data types.
 New Editions are indicated by incrementing the Edition component of the version number and resetting the other components to 0.